apptainer/apptainer-userdocs/singularity_compatibility.rst

   INFO:    Starting build...
   [...]

-We can also see that subsequent use of {Apptainer} will not perform this migration again:
+We can also see that subsequent use of {Project} will not perform this migration again:

 .. code::

-  $  apptainer exec docker://alpine echo
+  $ {command} exec docker://alpine echo
-  WARNING: /usr/local/etc/singularity/ exists, migration to apptainer by system administrator is not complete
+  WARNING: /usr/local/etc/singularity/ exists, migration to {command} by system administrator is not complete
   INFO:    Using cached SIF image
   [...]